landesbergn/website/content/blog/post/2020-12-20-2020-lists/index.md

 4. On the Floor - Perfume Genius
 5. The Steps - HAIM

-**Honorable mentions:** People, I’ve been sad - Christine and the Queens, Forever - Charli XCX, ooh la la - Run the Jewels, lucy - Soccer Mommy,  Savage Remix - Megan Thee Stalion Ft.
-Beyonce, Lifetime - Romy, Physical - Due Lipa, Blinding Lights - The Weeknd.
+**Honorable mentions:** People, I’ve been sad - Christine and the Queens, Forever - Charli XCX, ooh la la - Run the Jewels, lucy - Soccer Mommy,  Savage Remix - Megan Thee Stallion Ft.
+Beyonce, Lifetime - Romy, Physical - Dua Lipa, Blinding Lights - The Weeknd.

 ## Movies
 ###### (I watched for the first time this year)